-Under the Market Rules, the processes for investigating SRMC non-compliance matters currently requires two separate investigations to bring proceedings before the Electricity Review Board.
-This is because the ERA's enforcement powers exist in section 2.13 of the Market Rules, which cover an investigation referred to in clause 2.13.10(b) of the Market Rules, but does not extend to an investigation under clause 2.16.9B.
-Thus, subsequent to an investigation under clause 2.16.9B, the ERA would need to complete an additional and separate investigation into the same behaviour so that the matter can be brought to the Electricity Review Board under the section 2.13 enforcement powers.
-The ERA proposes to overwrite a currently blank clause 2.16.9G to allow the ERA to bring proceedings before the Electricity Review Board pursuant to an investigation under clause 2.16.9B.
+The process for investigating SRMC non-compliance matters under the Market Rules currently requires two separate investigations to bring proceedings before the Electricity Review Board.
+This is because the ERA's enforcement powers exist in section 2.13 of the Market Rules, which cover an investigation referred to in clause 2.13.10(b) but does not extend to an investigation under clause 2.16.9B (SRMC non-compliance investigations).
+Thus, subsequent to an investigation under clause 2.16.9B, the ERA would need to complete an additional and separate investigation into the same behaviour so that the matter can be brought before the Electricity Review Board under its section 2.13 enforcement powers.
+The ERA proposes to overwrite the currently blank clause 2.16.9G to allow the ERA to bring proceedings before the Electricity Review Board pursuant to an investigation under clause 2.16.9B.